GoogleCloudPlatform/workflows-demos/bigquery-parallel/README.md

 gcloud workflows run bigquery-serial
 ```

-This should take about 1 minute (5 x 20 seconds).
+This should take about 100 seconds (5 x 20 seconds).